LogoLogo

 Project Developers shall prove that the project does not contribute to substantial environmental and social harms.

-Projects must follow all European, national, and local environmental regulations related to, for example, pyrolysis, gasification, waste feedstock management, and biochar spreading on soils.
+Projects must follow all national, local, and European (if located in Europe) environmental regulations related to, for example, pyrolysis, gasification, waste feedstock management, and biochar spreading on soils.

-Biochar applied to soils must be below the pollutant concentration thresholds outlined in Table 2, defined by the (for EBC-Agro).
+Biochar applied to soils must be below the pollutant concentration thresholds outlined in Table 2, defined by the (for WBC-Agro).
 This shall be measured for each production batch.

 Table 2 The thresholds for pollutant concentrations allowed in biochar, as detailed in the .